 Fleet-of-footwear NIKE, named for the Greek goddess of victory, is the world's #1 shoe and apparel company.
-NIKE designs, develops, and sells a slew of products and services to help in playing basketball and soccer (football), as well as in running, men's and women's training, and other action sports.
+NIKE designs, develops, and sells a variety of products and services to help in playing basketball and soccer (football), as well as in running, men's and women's training, and other action sports.
 Under its namesake brand, NIKE also markets sports-inspired products for children and various competitive and recreational activities, such as golf, tennis, and walking, and sportswear by Converse and Hurley.
-NIKE sells through more than 800-owned retail stores worldwide, an e-commerce site, and to thousands of retail accounts, independent distributors, and licensees.
-Chairman Philip Knight controls the company.
+NIKE sells through more than 1,000-owned retail stores worldwide, an e-commerce site, and to thousands of retail accounts, independent distributors, and licensees.

-NIKE's operations are divided among six geographic segments: North America, Western Europe, Central and Eastern Europe, Greater China, Japan, and Emerging Markets.
-Almost all footwear and apparel is made by third-party manufacturers outside of the US, mainly Vietnam, China, and Indonesia.
-In 2012 US sales generated approximately 42% of total sales.
-Foreign sales accounted for 58% of sales.
+NIKE operates in six geographic segments: North America, Western Europe, Central & Eastern Europe, Greater China, Japan, and Emerging Markets.
+Almost all of the company's branded footwear and apparel is made by third-party manufacturers outside of the US, mainly in Vietnam, China, and Indonesia.
+Its equipment products are made both in the US and abroad.

 Sales and Marketing

 Worldwide, NIKE sells its products to retail accounts, through NIKE-owned retail stores and Internet websites, and through a mix of independent distributors and licensees.
 NIKE also sells its products to wholesale customers and directly to consumers through its Direct to Consumer operations.
 It also enters into licensing agreements that permit unaffiliated parties to make and sell certain apparel, digital devices and applications, and other equipment designed for sports activities.